History

 History begins by looking at the children’s own personal history and introduces them to the idea of chronology and timelines.
 Pupils will study significant events and people who have shaped society, locally, nationally and globally.

-• We plan for effective use of educational visits and visitors, to enrich and enhance the pupil’s learning experience and the History curriculum.
+We plan for effective use of educational visits and visitors, to enrich and enhance the pupil’s learning experience and the History curriculum.

 History Impact

-The impact of this curriculum design will lead to outstanding progress over time across key stages relative to a child’s individual starting point and their progression of skills.
-Children will therefore be expected to leave Kenmont reaching at least age-related expectations for History.
-Our History curriculum will also lead pupils to be enthusiastic history learners, evidenced in a range of ways, including pupil voice and their work.
+The impact of this curriculum design will lead to good progress over time across key stages relative to a child’s individual starting point and their progression of skills.

 Progression of Skills and Knowledge